TolikPylypchuk/SharpHook/docs/articles/testing.md

 ## Test Low-Level Functionality Provider

 If the low-level functionality of SharpHook should be mocked, or mocking should be pushed as far away as possible, then `SharpHook.Testing.TestProvider` can be used.
-It implements every interface in the `SharpHook.Providers` namespace and as such it can be used instead of a normal low-level functionality provider.
+It implements every interface in the `SharpHook.Providers` namespace, and as such, it can be used instead of normal low-level functionality providers.

-Like `TestGlobalHook`, this class can post events using the `PostEvent` method and dispatch them if `Run` was called.
+Like `TestGlobalHook`, this class can post events using the `PostEvent` method and dispatch them if `Run` has been called.
 It also contains the `PostedEvents` property.

 All classes in SharpHook use providers instead of directly using the `UioHook` class for low-level functionality.
-The providers are selectable, so e.g. the following global hook can be used for testing:
+The providers are selectable, so e.g., the following global hook can be used for testing:

 ```c#
 var testProvider = new TestProvider();